-At March 31, 2004, the Company had cash resources of \$25,546,000 compared to \$7,244,000 at June 30, 2003.
-The increase is due almost exclusively to the sale of common stock through the exercise of warrants in November 2003 and as a result of a public offering of common stock units in December 2003.
+At September 30, 2004, the Company had cash resources of \$23,782,000 compared to \$24,819,000 at June 30, 2004.
 Funds are invested in short term market accounts, pending use.
 The implementation of the Company's business plan is dependent on the Company's ability to maintain adequate cash resources to complete the clinical development program.